- 1. Introduction to Biology2h 42m

 Common Misconceptions

-- Evolution is about individuals changing during their lifetime — evolution occurs at the population level over many generations.
+- Evolution is not about individuals changing during their lifetime; it is about populations changing over many generations.

 Do you want more practice?